morphognosis/NestingBirds/README.md

 # Nesting birds with goal-directed behavior using contextual causation learning.

-In this project, the Morphognosis and Mona neural network models are combined into a comprehensive model for animal learning and behavior.
+In this project, the Morphognosis and Mona neural network models are combined into Mandala, a comprehensive model for animal learning and behavior.
 Mona features a contextual causation learning with goal-directed motivation.
 Mophognosis features contextual multilayer perceptron (MLP).